Leave it to the Germans to build the ultimate over-engineered camera for the world’s crappiest film format.

 See more photos in my Rollei A110 gallery.

 I have two complaints about my A110.
 First, the focusing scale inside the camera reads 1.5 ft, “person,” 6 ft., “group,” “mountain.”
 I figured “person” must be about three feet and “mountain” must be infinity, but I wasn’t sure how far out “group” was.
 I guessed right every time I used it, though, because all of my images came back crisp.
 My other complaint is probably just a quirk of my camera.
-A little metal lens cover hides behind the front panel, and it’s loose.
-I kept forgetting to make sure it hadn’t slid out to cover the lens before I took a shot, and I have six blank frames on my negatives as a reward.
+A little metal lens cover hides behind the front panel, and it’s loose on this one.
+I kept forgetting to make sure it hadn’t slid out to cover the lens before I took a shot, and I have blank frames on my negatives as a reward.
 D’oh!